Paint Creek (Washtenaw County, Michigan): Fish and wildlife

+The Stony Creek Bridge over Paint Creek was restored in a three month project by the Washtenaw County Road Commission.
+An older deteriorating structure was demolished and replaced after decay was found to be a danger for both the environment and local commuters who used the bridge.

 Community of Paint Creek

 A community named Paint Creek was settled by James Miller along the banks of the creek in southwest Washtenaw County as early as 1829.
 It was originally known by its native Chippewa name of Wejinigan-sibi, translated as Paint Creek, which the settlement was later known by its English settlers.
 A post office named Paint Creek was established on January 15, 1833, with David Hardy as the first postmaster.
 The station was an important route linking the city of Monroe to the southeast and the village of Ypsilanti to the northwest.

 Augusta Township, where the community is located, was established in 1836, and Paint Creek served as its first post office.
 The post office was later renamed Newcomb on September 27, 1881, and finally to Willis on December 15, 1887.
 The Willis post office remains in operation and utilizes the 48191 ZIP Code, which covers most of eastern Augusta Charter Township.

 The present-day community of Paint Creek is located just west of Willis and north of Whittaker at the intersection of Willis Road and Tuttle Hill at 42°09′27″N 83°34′54″W. The creek flows north–south just west of this intersection.
 Paint Creek continues to exist as a small unincorporated community with no legal autonomy.